View a PDF map showing major cities and towns in the Memphis Zone.

 Gathering in-depth information for a district covering more than 180,000 square miles would be a challenging task to accomplish from a single location, especially given the diverse nature of the businesses and local economies in the Eighth District.
 Therefore, one of the key ways branches assist the St. Louis Fed is through the gathering of economic information from around their zones.
 Branches allow not only for a more efficient collection of information, but also for deeper relationships through staff involvement in their local economies, producing a depth and breadth of information not possible from hundreds of miles away.

 Regional Executive Douglas Scarboro leads the Memphis Branch.
-Scarboro currently serves on the board of several local education and entrepreneurial organizations, including Emerge Memphis (chair), the Memphis Regional Chamber, Methodist Hospital Extended Care Hospital, Mid-South Minority Business Continuum, Start Co. and Teach For America—Memphis.
+Scarboro currently serves on the board of several regional healthcare and entrepreneurial organizations, including The State of Tennessee Health Services & Development Agency (chair), Barret School of Banking, Church Health and Start Co.